 We meet every Sunday morning at 9 am to hear the Scriptures, sing, pray together, and receive Holy Communion.
 Our worship follows the Book of Common Prayer.
 Its prayers and rites have ancient roots, connecting us with the faith and worship of Christians through the ages, and giving us a pattern for worship “in the beauty of holiness.”
 Worshippers tend to dress casually and children are both seen and heard.
 All baptized Christians are invited to partake of the sacrament, including children (at parents’ discretion).

 We meet on Wednesday evenings to share a meal and learn together.
-So far we have covered:
+In recent years we have covered:

 As of February 2025, the Bible study is on hiatus.
-Please watch for announcements of future programs.
+Please watch this website or subscribe to our email newsletter for announcements of future programs.

 We believe that the Holy Scriptures of the Old and New Testaments are the inspired and infallible word of God.
 They reveal Jesus Christ, show us the way of salvation, and guide us in all areas of faith and life.